 It was a way of life, and I remember how much we ALWAYS appreciated it!
 There was no one in the whole of our family that considered that in any way a put down, or someone being of lesser class if they wore hand-me-downs.
-Heck, I STILL wear hand-me-downs!
+Heck, I will STILL wear hand-me-downs!

 But this pair of hand-me-downs were special!
 They were L E V I S!
 They were THE pants to have if you were COOL!
 And I had a pair of em!
 My very own pair.
 Button up fly and ever'thing!

 Now, I'd noticed a slight peculiar smell when I carried them from the car.
 But Mom said she'd wash them, and it would be gone and never be noticed.
 Who was I to argue with Momma?
-She knew ever'thing!
+She knew everything!

 The day after the jeans got washed turned out to be a typical, wonderful, balmy, hot . . . sunshiny day.
 I had my cool shirt on, somewhere I'd gotten a hold of a pair of shoes which had taps on the heels, I had on my Levis, and I was stylin'!
 Hey, I was one cool dude now!
 I was gonna be part of the "IN" crowd at school now!